 While this is a little too simple for teens, it's one that'll really appeal to the 9-12 set, and younger even, if Dad is reading it as a bedtime book.

-This is the first book in the series so I was eager to check out the others.
-However the sequel, Arrow struck me as having too many characters to keep track of.
-And there was an added mystical dimension, where a queen and princess used a mysterious mirrored portal to travel to another realm.
-Mysterious can be good when the mystery is eventually revealed, but this magical turn is never explained.
-So, while the original is good enough that I am still going to check out the prequel, Shield, too, for now I'd only recommend the original, as a stand-alone.
+This works well as a stand-alone, but I was initially excited to learn there is both a sequel and a prequel.
+However, the sequel, Arrow struck me as having too many characters to keep track of, and there was an added mystical dimension thrown in, where a queen and princess used a mirrored portal to unexplainedly travel to another realm.
+Mysterious can be good when the mystery is eventually revealed, but this magical turn is left unexplained, and that bothered both me and my oldest daughter too when she read it.